alfred-leong/I-PCFM/README.md

 ## Acknowledgements

-Claude (Anthropic) was used as a coding assistant throughout this project to help implement and debug the I-PCFM sampling strategies, the evaluation/visualisation scripts, the Reaction-Diffusion extension, and to draft portions of this README.
+Claude (Anthropic) was used as a coding assistant throughout this project to help implement and debug the I-PCFM sampling strategies, the evaluation/visualisation scripts, and to draft portions of this README.